shioyadan/meno/README.md

 Meno is a tool for visualizing hierarchical data, such as directory tree sizes or synthesized circuit sizes.
 It can be built into a single, standalone HTML file.

-Currently, Meno supports hierarchical area reports from Vivado, Genus, and DC, and hierarchical power reports from PrimeTime.
+Currently, Meno supports hierarchical area reports from Vivado, Genus, and DC, and hierarchical power reports from PrimeTime and Genus.

 ![demo](./demo/meno.gif)